Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 My Next Day in Amman

 This is on the tourist Jordan site and honestly maybe I’m wrong but don’t even bother following these instructions.
+I’d say most definitely this is why I didn’t go to the Dead Sea the first time round.

 Instead use 12go.Asia book your Jett bus on there and make sure you get up early enough to catch it.
+Search for buses from Amman to The Dead Sea on here, and its really quite easy.

 Visiting Rainbow Street